yandex-qatools/htmlelements/README.md

 Use page objects in your tests
 ------------------------------
 Created page objects can be used in your tests.
-That makes tests more comprehensive and easy to write.
+This makes tests more concise and easy to write.

 ```java
 public class SampleTest {